Bob Denard: Early career

-After having served with the French Navy as a Quartermaster in Indochina and in French Algeria, Denard served as a colonial policeman in Morocco from 1952 to 1957.
+After having served with the French Navy as a Quartermaster in the Fusiliers marins during the First Indochina War and in French Algeria, Denard served as a colonial policeman in Morocco from 1952 to 1957.
 He worked as a demonstrator for washing machines in Paris.
-In 1954, he was convicted of an assassination plot against Prime Minister Pierre Mendès-France, a left-wing member of the Radical-Socialist Party who was negotiating the end of the Indochina War and withdrawal from Morocco, Tunisia and Algeria, and served 14 months in jail.
+In 1954, he was convicted of an assassination plot against Prime Minister Pierre Mendès-France, a left-wing member of the Radical-Socialist Party who was negotiating the end of the Indochina War and withdrawal from Morocco, Tunisia and Algeria, and served 14 months in prison.
 An adamant anti-communist, Denard then took part in many anti-colonialist conflicts, simultaneously on his own behalf and on that of the French state.
 Once he was freed from jail, he worked for the French secret services during the war in Algeria.

 He began his mercenary career, which was to span three decades, in Katanga, probably in December 1961 when he and other foreign mercenaries were brought in by the leader of the mercenaries in Katanga, Roger Faulques.
 Denard fought there until the secessionist movement led by Moise Tshombe collapsed in January 1963.
 Then, Denard and his men moved to Portuguese Angola.

 In mid-1963 he was in North Yemen, which was then in the middle of a civil war between a Nasserist government and royalist tribesmen.
 The royalists were supported by the Western European and Saudi Arabia governments.
-The French and British sponsored a number of mercenaries to train the royalist volunteers in military techniques, and Denard was among those who joined the Imam al-Badr, leader of the royalists.
+The French and British sponsored a number of mercenaries to train the royalist volunteers in military techniques, and Denard was among those who joined Imam al-Badr, leader of the royalists.